opensearch-project/data-prepper/docs/getting_started.md

 ## Running

 The remainder of this page shows examples for running from the Docker image.
-If you built from source, you will need to make some modifications to the example commands.
+If you built from source, refer to [Developer Guide](developer_guide.md) for more information.

 However you configure your pipeline, you will run Data Prepper the same way.
 You run the Docker image and supply both the `pipelines.yaml` and `data-prepper-config.yaml` files.